-The student presents their books for borrowing using their ID card then the librarian or teacher checks out the books.
+The student presents their books for borrowing (using an ID card at Taylors Hill or a thumb print at Mernda) then the librarian or teacher checks out the books.
 Students with overdue books are reminded personally, with overdue notices and in homeroom announcements.
 The replacement value of any lost books will be charged to parent accounts.